sapienphp/sapien/docs/response/cookies.md

 may be a string, in which case the value will be encoded, or it may be a _Cookie_ instance, in which case it will be retained as-is.

+The method is fluent, allowing you to chain a call to another _Response_ method.

 ## Getting

 ### Getting One Cookie